0x1ED1CE/ICE/README.md

 - Documentation

 ## How to build
-You will need [DJGPP](https://github.com/andrewwutw/build-djgpp) and make to compile.
+You will need [DJGPP](https://github.com/andrewwutw/build-djgpp) installed in order to build DOS programs.

 You can compile a demo program by running ``make MAIN=demos/<filename>.c`` in the source folder

 You can find the examples under [demos](src/demos)

-Before running, make sure you have [CWSDPMI.EXE](http://sandmann.dotster.com/cwsdpmi/) in the same location as the program!
+After building, make sure you have [CWSDPMI.EXE](http://sandmann.dotster.com/cwsdpmi/) as well as both [GL.DXE](src/lib/mesa/lib) and [GLIDE3X.DXE](https://github.com/basecq/q2dos/tree/master/dos/3rdparty/lib_dxe/voodoo) in the same location as the program!

 ## License
 This software is free to use.
 You can modify it and redistribute it under the terms of the